captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
-Hey, dad, I missed dinner -- but I brought you, where is that shit, I brought you, you gonna like it a lot -- oh, I think I left it on the bus --
+Hey, dad, I missed dinner—but I brought you, where is that shit, I brought you, you gonna like it a lot—oh, I think I left it on the bus—

 ---